JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 Functions that eat or spit out a single number are not supported.
 The forward mapping _and_ conditions need arrays: instead of returning `val` you should return `[val]` (a 1-element `Vector`).
 Or better yet, wrap it in a static vector: `SVector(val)`.

+### Sparse arrays

+Sparse arrays are not supported.

 ## Number of inputs and outputs